TonyJRafter/boxing-gym/README.md

 * ### Gallery page

-    * The Gallery page just has a few boxing photos, mostly of mohammad ali.
+    * The Gallery page just has a few boxing photos, mostly of Mohammad ali.
-    * These photos are known for being iconic.
+    * These photos are known for being iconic and taken by Neil Leifer.
-    * The layout is neat and clean which is aestetically pleasing.
+    * The layout is neat and clean, which is aestetically pleasing.

 ![Gallery page image](/assets/images/readme-images/readme4.JPG)